CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.4.3 Relational Database Systems.md

 Together with the basic requirements, the following requirements correspond to the state of the art in the field of relational database systems.
 They SHOULD be implemented in principle.

-#### APP.4.3.A10 Selection of suitable database management systemsBefore database management systems are procured, requirements for the DBMS SHOULD be defined and documented in a requirements catalog.
+#### APP.4.3.A10 Selection of suitable database management systems
+Before database management systems are procured, requirements for the DBMS SHOULD be defined and documented in a requirements catalog.
 Thereafter, all eligible database management systems SHOULD be evaluated against the catalog.
 The results SHOULD be documented.

 #### APP.4.3.A11 Sufficient hardware dimensioning [Head of IT, specialist responsible]